mikeoleary/mikeoleary.github.io/_posts/2024-06-15-new-laptop-launch-pagent-auto-load-key.md

   - I don't use a virtual whiteboard to draw diagrams live in front of customers.
 I find that distracting.
   - I have a fancy camera and a basic mic, but no fancy software.
 - I like to offload to hardware to keep things simple.
   - The ATEM Mini pictured offloads the need to run a driver to connect my camera as a webcam.
-It can do fancy things.
+  - It can do fancy things.
 I use it simply to switch cameras, nothing else.
 - My office is pretty clean.
 You'll never see a Zoom background with loose papers or half-finished projects from me.
 No conversation starters like Lego models or Star Wars posters.
 That's just not me, and I'd rather focus my meetings on solving the problems at hand.
-Not every body needs to hear about my hobbies.
 - Lastly, I'll say that I had Ethernet cable run to my office when I moved into the house.

 #### Setting up my new laptop